Prabhu260902/Swap_Case/README.md

 # Swap_Case
-This program helps us to convert the lower case letter to upper and visevesa
+This program helps us to convert the lower case letter to upper case letter and viseversa